BALLOON LAUNCH 101

 All items are attached to each other and to the balloon via a series of nylon harnesses and high-strength cords.
 There are payload weight limitations that are discussed below.
 Aside from the student payload boxes, we bring all of the payload items with us on launch day.

-The SatCom (i.e., Satellite Communication) package we use is built by a company called Stratostar.
+The SatCom (Satellite Communication) package we use is built by a company called Stratostar.
 It includes GPS tracking technology and is equipped with a suite of sensors measuring things like temperature, air pressure, relative humidity, acceleration, and rotation.
 It also uses the GPS measurements to determine wind speed and direction.
-During flight, the SatCom transmits its data to satellites once every minute.
+During flight, the SatCom transmits its data to the Iridium satellite network once every minute.
 The satellites then send the data directly to the internet, allowing us to monitor the data and track the payload in real time from our computers or smartphones.

-For backup GPS tracking, we use two (2) SPOT GPS trackers mounted back-to-back in a separate box at the bottom of the payload.
-These transmit their GPS position and altitude to the internet via satellite every 10 minutes.
+For backup GPS tracking, we use two SPOT GPS trackers mounted back-to-back in a separate box at the bottom of the payload.
+These transmit their GPS position and altitude to the internet via the Globalstar satellite network once every 10 minutes.
 They tend to have extraordinary battery life and can usually track continuously for several days.

 We use iPads to interface with the SatCom prior to launch and to remotely monitor the SatCom data during flight.
 A helium regulator and hose allow us to precisely (and safely) control the flow of helium while filling the balloon.
 During the filling process, we attach a fish scale under the balloon to measure the balloon’s free lift.
 We use a combination of zip ties and PVC pipe allows to secure the payload to the neck of the balloon.
 Both smartphone GPS apps and handheld GPS devices, loaded with public/private land maps, are very helpful during payload recovery.
 We also have physical BLM maps for the entire state of Wyoming.